 SKIRT STEAK VS. FLANK STEAK

 - What is the difference between flank steak and skirt steak?
 Flank steak is a thicker, wider cut of meat than skirt steak.
-Flank steak and skirt steak come from two different parts of the cow which affects how tough they are.
-Skirt steak comes from the diaphragm muscle of the cow which contains more tough muscle fibers than flank steak and is therefore tougher; these fibers, however, also boat a more intense flavor.
+Flank steak and skirt steak come from two different parts of the cow, which affects their tenderness.
+Skirt steak comes from the diaphragm muscle of the cow, which contains more tough muscle fibers than flank steak and is therefore tougher; these fibers, however, also boast a more intense flavor.

 - Can I substitute skirt steak for flank steak?
-If you want to substitute skirt steak for flank steak, it should only be cooked to rare or medium-rare otherwise it will be too tough and chewy to eat.
+Yes!
+If you substitute skirt steak for flank steak, it should only be cooked to rare or medium-rare; otherwise, it will be too tough and chewy to eat.

 HOW TO PURCHASE AND STORE STEAK FOR CARNE ASADA